 Wobbly Hedgehog Syndrome

 Hedgehogs are susceptible to ear infections.
-Signs to look for include discharge around the ears, scratching of the ears, and if your hedgehog seems to be having trouble balancing.
+Signs to look for include discharge around the ears, scratching, and if it seems to be having trouble balancing.

-Prevention: Make sure that you are bathing your hedgehog about once per month (though be sure not to wash too close to the ears), and cleaning out his cage weekly to ensure that bacteria that can cause infections isn’t building up in his environment.
+Also, be sure not to wash too close to the ears and clean out his cage weekly to ensure that bacteria that can cause infections aren’t building up in its environment.

-Diarrhea in hedgehogs can be caused by a variety of reasons, including a change in diet, being in a stressful environment, or parasites.
+Diarrhea in hedgehogs can be caused by various reasons, including a change in diet, being in a stressful environment, or parasites.

-Prevention: Make sure that your hedgehog is kept in a calm environment and check that you are never feeding him the “no-eat” foods from the hedgehog food list.
-Also be sure to handle your hedgehog with clean hands and clean his cage regularly to ensure that there isn’t bacteria growing.
+Prevention: Ensure your hedgehog is kept in a calm environment and check that you are never feeding it the “no-eat” foods from the hedgehog food list.

-Hedgehogs are prone to cancer, most commonly after the age of three.
+Hedgehogs are prone to cancer, unfortunately, most commonly after the age of three (3).

 Prevention: It is suspected that the cancer is caused by a virus.
-The best you can do to decrease your hedgehog’s chances of cancer are to keep him in a clean environment and feeding him the right types of foods.
+The best you can do to decrease your hedgehog’s chances of cancer is to keep it in a clean environment and provide them with the proper nutrition.